getify/You-Dont-Know-JS/up & going/ch2.md

 **Note:** For more information on JavaScript `object`s, see the *"this & Object Prototypes"* title of this book series, specifically Chapter 3.

-There are a couple of other values that you will commonly interact with in JavaScript programs: *array* and *function*.
-But rather than being proper built-in types, these should be thought of more like sub-types, specialized versions of the `object` type.
+There are a couple of other value types that you will commonly interact with in JavaScript programs: *array* and *function*.
+But rather than being proper built-in types, these should be thought of more like subtypes -- specialized versions of the `object` type.

-An *array* is an `object` that holds values (of any type) not just in named properties/keys, but in numerically indexed positions.
+An *array* is an `object` that holds values (of any type) not particularly in named properties/keys, but rather in numerically indexed positions.
 For example:

 ```js
 var arr = [